wavefrontHQ/cloud-foundry-sampleapp/README.md

 tile in should be used to install the wavefront proxy service.
 Once the tile is installed, the default name of the wavefront proxy service will be `wavefront-proxy`.

+There are additional overloaded methods available in `WavefrontReporter` class, which can be used to bind to wavefront proxy (e.g., `bindToCloudFoundryService()`).

 ## Build and push the application

 ```